 Wanted: Jay Durham was riding his motorcycle on a highway when a semi ran him off the road and left him for dead.
 Durham lost his legs and is now searching for the trucker who tried to kill him.

 Wanted: Too his neighbors, Neil Gott appeared to be living the perfect life with his wife and his daughter.
 However, looks can be deceiving as Gott turned out to be a master drug dealer.

 The Unexplained: Teresa Wilson's husband, Frank died in 1960.
 Their daughter, Margaret, later has a bizarre encounter in which she claims that her dead father visited her to pass on a special birthday message for Teresa.

 Missing Persons: Robert "Curt" Borton who had gone off to fight in the Vietnam War was one of many soldiers who became a casualty.
 However, since his apparent death, his family claims to have had strange encounters with someone who they believe is Robert.

 Unexplained Death: South Carolina patrolman, Roy Caffey was gunned down by unknown assailants on a lonely stretch of road in 1972.
 Eyewitnesses may have seen the murderers.

-The Investigators: Nancy Myer, a Greensburgh, Pennsylvania woman who has an incredbile psychic power that has led her to help police departments try to solve unsolved murders.
+The Investigators: Nancy Myer, a Greensburgh, Pennsylvania woman who has an incredible psychic power that has led her to help police departments try to solve unsolved murders.
 Myer helped capture a rapist and is now working on the unsolved murder of a 12-year old Florida girl.

 The Unexplained: In November 1872 a ship called the Mary Celeste was found abandoned and drifting off the coast of Portugal.
-The sea captain and the entire crew has mysteriously vanished and were never found.
+The sea captain and the entire crew mysteriously vanished and were never found.